-Notes to Consolidated Financial Statements (Unaudited, dollar amounts stated in thousands)
+(Unaudited, dollar amounts in tables stated in thousands, except per share amounts)

 Management and advisory contracts and finite lived trade names are amortized over 7 - 16 years and are being amortized in line in which the economic benefits that are expected to occur.
 Technology is amortized on a straight-line basis over 4 years.
 The amortization expense for each of the next five years and thereafter are as follows: